Rae Lakes Loop: How to Get 2025 Permits and Plan Your Itinerary

 Rae Lakes Loop: Overview

 Anyone attempting the Rae Lakes Loop should be in decent physical shape.
 You’ll need to hike up to 12 miles a day, with an overnight pack, at high altitude.
-At the same time, anyone with comfortable fitness should not be intimidated.
-Even those who have never done an overnight backpack before have completed Rae Lakes, no problem.

 The loop can be completed either clockwise or counterclockwise: